 High School Leadership

-At Miracle Ranch and Island Lake, we are passionate about training leaders.
+At Miracle Ranch, we are passionate about training leaders.
 You will use and continually develop your leadership skills throughout your life as you follow Jesus Christ – showing love to people in whatever ways God directs you.

 High School Leadership Program

 Our High School Leadership Program is designed for students entering 10th, 11th, and 12th grades, who have an active faith in Jesus Christ and who desire to serve Him with their time and develop an understanding of servant leadership.
 Mentored by college-age leadership staff, our high school staff serve side by side in crews with our resident and day-camp programs.
 During our traditional camp weeks, high school staff have the opportunity to work in cabins with the campers and counselor.

 Miracle Ranch also has a Wrangler-In-Training (WIT) program as part of the High School Leadership Program.
 The WIT program allows high school students to work alongside the wranglers while also being discipled by horsemanship staff, and given leadership opportunities during horsemanship classes and activities.
 This position is designed for students who have a secure understanding of their faith and demonstrate a consistent spiritual life.
 Students will grow in their faith as they practice basic horsemanship skills and learn to use them in their Christian witness.

-Wrangler-in-Training and Biker-In-Training positions are designed for all three sessions.
+Wrangler-in-Training positions are designed for all three sessions.

 High School Leadership Program Information